SumoLogic-Labs/sumologic-prometheus-scraper/README.md

 ## Usage

 This script can be run standalone or as a container.
 In order to use the script, you need to provide a configuration file that defines the targets that the script should scrape for metrics.
 The path to this configuration should be set in an environment variable `CONFIG_PATH`.
-Below is an example configuration.
+Below is a basic example configuration.

 ```
 {
+  "global": {
     "sumo_http_url": "INSERT_SUMO_HTTP_SOURCE_URL_HERE",
-  "global": {
     "source_category": "INSERT_SOURCE_CATEGORY",
     "source_host": "INSERT_SOURCE_HOST",
     "source_name": "INSERT_SOURCE_NAME",